codio/tutorial_nodeschool_gitit/annotations.md

 You can name this remote connection anything you want, but often people use 'upstream', let's use that for this.

     $ git remote add upstream https://github.com/jlord/patchwork.git

 When you've done these steps, run `git-it verify`.

 ##GIT TIPS
-**Add remote connections**
+Add remote connections

     $ git remote add <REMOTENAME> <URL>

-**View remote connections**
+View remote connections

     $ git remote -v{/cyan}

-@annotation:tour Branches aren't just for birds
+@annotation:tour branches_arent_just_for_birds
 #7.
 Branches aren't just for birds
 ##Challenge
 Create a new branch for your contribution.

 Git repositories use branches to isolate work when needed.
-It's common practice when working on a project or with others on a project to create a {bold}branch{/bold} to put your changes in.
+It's common practice when working on a project or with others on a project to create a **branch** to put your changes in.
 This way you can do your work while the main, commonly named 'master', branch stays stable.

 ##GitHub Pages
 GitHub.com will automatically serve and host static website files in branches named 'gh-pages'.
 Since the project you forked creates a website, its main branch is 'gh-pages'.
 All sites like this can be found using this pattern for the URL: